-Our general partner grants performance awards under the GP Plan.
-The performance award agreements provide that the vesting of performance units (i.e., performance-based restricted incentive units) granted thereunder is dependent on the achievement of certain total shareholder return ("TSR") performance goals relative to the TSR achievement of a peer group of companies (the "Peer Companies") over the applicable performance period.
-The performance award agreements contemplate that the Peer Companies for an individual performance award (the "Subject Award") are the companies comprising the AMZ, excluding ENLK and ENLC, on the grant date for the Subject Award.
-The performance units will vest based on the percentile ranking of the average of ENLK's and ENLC's TSR achievement ("EnLink TSR") for the applicable performance period relative to the TSR achievement of the Peer Companies.
+The General Partner grants performance awards under the GP Plan.
+The performance award agreements provide that the vesting of performance units (i.e., performancebased restricted incentive units) granted thereunder is dependent on the achievement of certain total shareholder return ("TSR") performance goals relative to the TSR achievement of a peer group of companies (the "Peer Companies") over the applicable performance period.
+The performance award agreements contemplate that the Peer Companies for an individual performance award (the "Subject Award") are the companies comprising the AMZ, excluding ENLC and ENLK, on the grant date for the Subject Award.
+The performance units will vest based on the percentile ranking of the average of ENLC's and ENLK's TSR achievement ("EnLink TSR") for the applicable performance period relative to the TSR achievement of the Peer Companies.

 At the end of the vesting period, recipients receive distribution equivalents, if any, with respect to the number of performance units vested.
 The vesting of units ranges from zero to 200% of the units granted depending on the EnLink TSR as compared to the TSR of the Peer Companies on the vesting date.
-The fair value of each performance unit is estimated as of the date of grant using a Monte Carlo simulation with the following assumptions used for all performance unit grants made under the plan: (i) a risk-free interest rate based on United States Treasury rates as of the grant date; (ii) a volatility assumption based on the historical realized price volatility of our common units and the designated Peer Companies securities; (iii) an estimated ranking of us among the designated Peer Companies; and (iv) the distribution yield.
+The fair value of each performance unit is estimated as of the date of grant using a Monte Carlo simulation with the following assumptions used for all performance unit grants made under the plan: (i) a risk-free interest rate based on United States Treasury rates as of the grant date; (ii) a volatility assumption based on the historical realized price volatility of ENLK's common units and the designated Peer Companies; and (iv) the distribution yield.
 The fair value of the performance unit on the date of grant is expensed over a vesting period of approximately three years.
 The following table presents a summary of the grant-date fair value of performance units granted and the related assumptions by performance unit grant date:

-EnLink Midstream Partners, LP Performance Units: March 2018
+Link Midstream Partners, LP Performance Units: arch 2018

 Beginning TSR price \$ 15.44

 Risk-free interest rate 2.38 %

 Volatility factor 43.85%

 Distribution yield 10.5 %